JoshuaWise/vapr-output/README.md

 ### options.strictParameters = *false*

 By default, media parameters are negotiated in a case-insensitive manner.
-This is usually desirable because the most common parameters (such as `charset`) are case-insensitive.
+This is usually desirable because the most common parameters (e.g., `charset`) are case-insensitive.
 However, if you're using media parameters that are case-sensitive, you can accommodate them by setting `strictParameters` to `true`.

 ```js
 route.use(output({